 - care for someone who is resident in Wiltshire

 Membership to the group will last two years and members should commit to attend the four meetings that will be held annually.
 Of course, we understand how busy and unpredictable life can be as a carer.
 As the group is a small one, members will be able to nominate the dates that are most convenient for them to join.

 You will need to have a computer and internet connection, as the meetings will take place online.
 Please don’t be put off if you’re not confident using video conferencing software.
 We can help with instructions on how to join each meeting.

 I’m interested, what should I do next?

-Please drop us an email at email@example.com and let us know you’re interested in joining the Carer Advisory Group.
-Rosario will be in touch and can give more information.
+Please drop us an email at firstname.lastname@example.org and let us know you’re interested in joining the Carer Advisory Group.
+A member of our team will be in touch and can give more information.